 City tour with photo stops and a visit to the cruiser Aurora

-In the afternoon, visit Palace Square and the Winter Palace (learn the exiting story of the storming of the Palace in 1917).
+In the afternoon visit the Palace square and the Winter Palace (learn the exiting story of the storming of the palace in 1917).

 DAY 2 – Revolution spots of Saint Petersburg